eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 ## 2 Background

-This topic (AA) is continuation of [Topic W (Transactional data for payments and other use cases)](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework-private/blob/main/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md).
+This topic (AA) is a continuation of [Topic W (Transactional data for payments and other use cases)](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework-private/blob/main/docs/discussion-topics/w-transactional-data-for-payments-and-other-use-cases.md).

 The legal requirements applicable to Topic AA, were collected and discussed in Topic W related process.